 Helping students to beat the January blues

 Returning to school after the Christmas break is a big struggle for many students.
 Not only have they enjoyed their holidays and slipped out of their usual routine, but the added dread of upcoming exams and tests is enough to make anyone quiver.
-In an attempt to avoid Blue Monday (January 20th), which is considered to be the most depressing day of the year, local education expert, Steve Woolley from Loughborough-based tutoring company, Tutor Doctor, has five tips for parents.
+In an attempt to avoid Blue Monday (January 20th), which is considered to be the most depressing day of the year, Frank Milner, President of Tutor Doctor, has five tips for parents.

 1. Have something to look forward to.
 The Christmas break is great: kids get to spend time with their friends, enjoy the festivities and take some well-earned time off from their studies.
 But once they’re back at school, that all changes.
 Make sure there’s something in the calendar for January for children to look forward to.
 Whether it’s going on a day out or having their friends stay over one weekend, it’s helpful for them to have a healthy balance.

 2. Forget the resolutions.
 Children don’t need them!
 You can set reasonable targets for them to achieve but don’t refer to them as a ‘resolution’.
 It might be to revise a certain number of hours a week or spend a set number of hours on their homework, but goals should be manageable with a high chance of being completed.
 The sense of accomplishment is sometimes enough to keep a child going.

 3. Get enough sleep.
 The holidays will have knocked any hope of routine out of their system.
 Not getting enough sleep will have a snowball effect on any child’s performance at school.
 It can be a challenge to enforce that once again, but it will pay dividends.
 Get the routine back in place to make sure they’re not left behind – think about introducing a digital detox 30 minutes before lights-out to help improve their sleep.